 What Is the Right Dosage for Methadone for Detox?

 Methadone can almost instantly solve the problem of opioid withdrawal syndrome.
 However, it is vital that a medical professional find the correct “therapeutic dose”.
 If too little is given, the drug will have no effect.
 If too much is given, the patient can become high and can even overdose.
-This is why it is so important that patients seek appropriate help for methadone detox so that a trained professional can help determine the right dosage, while also understanding the relevant precautions.
+This is why it is so important that patients seek appropriate help for methadone detox so that a trained professional can help determine the appropriate methadone dosage, while also understanding the relevant precautions.

 “Dosing recommendations should only be considered as suggested approaches to what is actually a series of clinical decisions over time in the management of the pain of each individual patient; this drug has a narrow therapeutic index, especially when combined with other drugs.”